Adopting reference management software

 Zotero website

-The first to propose networking features to researchers, but it cannot automatically import PDFs.
+The first to propose networking features to researchers.

 It is freemium software, meaning that it is free of charge but some features can be improved by paying.
 It currently belongs to the publisher Elsevier.